Editors: Video soundbites of Auto Club spokesperson Doug Shupe discussing the forecast are available for your use here.

 - Know the COVID-19 restrictions along the route you will be traveling and at your destination.
 You can quickly access them by mapping out your route at AAA.com/TripTik and using the COVID-19 restrictions feature.

 - Before you head out, be sure your vehicle is ready for the trip to avoid a breakdown along the way.
-AAA expects to rescue more than 905,000 Americans at the roadside during the 12-day holiday period.
+The Auto Club expects to rescue more than 146,000 Southern Californians at the roadside during the 11-day holiday period.
 AAA makes it easy to request assistance – by phone, app or online – and members can track the service technician’s progress as they make their way to your vehicle.

 Traffic Bottlenecks Expected to Drop This Holiday